scalalandio/chimney/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I read the documentation at https://chimney.readthedocs.io/ and checked that the functionality exists
 - [ ] I verified that the behavior for my use case doesn't match the documentation
 - [ ] I checked the https://github.com/scalalandio/chimney/issues and haven't found the issue reported
+  - [ ] I checked it is not one of the [known compiler issues](https://github.com/scalalandio/chimney/issues/532)
   - [ ] I checked the https://github.com/scala/bug/issues and haven't found the issue reported there - relevant for Scala 2 compiler crashes, since it might be a bug in the compiler
   - [ ] I checked the https://github.com/lampepfl/dotty/issues and haven't found the issue reported there - relevant for Scala 3 compiler crashes, since it might be a bug in the compiler
 - [ ] I confirmed that the bug is not related to functionality that was deprecated: lifted transformers (`TransformerF`s) or `unsafeOption` flags
 - [ ] I believe that this is actual bug, rather than [a question how to use existing features](https://github.com/scalalandio/chimney/discussions)